 So you’ve got yourself a brand new double edge safety razor and blades… now where do you begin?
 Before you begin, I feel it’s important to have the other necessary components to achieve a great shave.
 These items include a shave brush (boar, badger or synthetic bristle), artisan shave soap, alum (or aftershave/astringent), styptic pencil and moisturizer or post shave/aftershave balm.
 Once you’ve got those fundamental components you are ready, but before you get going with your first shave, here are a few tips and tricks to ensure you are successful.

-PHASED APPROACH: You don’t have to jump into this with both feet.
+You don’t have to jump into this with both feet.
 If you are feeling like it’s all too much, shave once a week with your new safety razor, then switch back to your cartridge razor or current shaving method.
 Transition into it and then slowly increase your usage as you get more comfortable with the tools and process.
+[Also see, 6 Mistakes to Avoid with your Safety Razor].

 The perfect shave can be achieved with the correct preparation, tools, techniques and practice.
 This should be fun, not a chore and in no time you will begin to enjoy shaving.
 If you’d like to see my personal wet shaving process, feel free to check out my 7 steps to a great shave.